GeekWithALife/TextEngine/README.md

 Some of the libraries may need to be compiled.

-Once you have the library binaries available, it is best to install them in your MinGW environment.
-Otherwise, you'll need to edit CMakeLists to tell it where to find them.
-I did the latter, but if you know enough to do otherwise I would advise it.
+Once you have the library binaries available, either install them in your MinGW environment or edit Windows.cmake to tell it where to find them.

+You will also need to move the relevant binaries to the directory where the final executable ends up.

 ### Linux